 Is it about energy?
 (You’re exhausted, burnt out, or can’t focus.)

-👉 Try this: Write a single sentence finishing this thought: Writing feels hard right now because…
+👉 Try this: Write a single sentence by finishing one of these thoughts:

 Sometimes, just identifying the issue is enough to shift how you approach it.